apereo/cas/cas-server-documentation/installation/Hazelcast-Ticket-Registry.md

 </hazelcast>
 ```

-For more information on the Hazelcast configuration options available, refer to [the Hazelcast documentation](http://docs.hazelcast.org/docs/3.6/manual/html/configuringhazelcast.html)
+For more information on the Hazelcast configuration options available, refer to [the Hazelcast configuration documentation](http://docs.hazelcast.org/docs/3.6/manual/html-single/index.html#hazelcast-configuration)

 ## Logging
 To enable additional logging for the registry, configure the log4j configuration file to add the following